-When operating in a FIPS 140-2 approved mode of operation, Datapath roles can only be assumed from a Service Handler role; an operator that has already authenticated to Service Handler role (and has not logged out) can log into a Datapath role without the need for further authentication.
+When operating in a FIPS 140-2 approved mode of operation, Datapath roles can only be assumed by a operator who is a assuming an appropriate Service Handler role; such an operator can assume the Datapath role without the need for further authentication.

-The Datapath's Crypto-Migrate and Pre-Authentication Environment Update roles can only be assumed from the Service Handler's Crypto Officer role, whereas the Datapath's Secure Drive Access role can be assumed from any Service Handler role except the Crypto-Initiator role.
+The Datapath's Crypto-Migrate and Pre-Authentication Environment Update roles can only be assumed by an operator who is assuming the Service Handler's Crypto Officer role, whereas the Datapath's Secure Drive Access role can be assumed from any Service Handler role except the Crypto-Initiator role.

-Furthermore, once the Datapath has assumed a role, it must assume No Role before it can assume a different Datapath role.
+Furthermore, once the Datapath has assumed a role, it must stop assuming this role before a different Datapath role can be assumed.